 What you can do

-- All medications, vitamins or other supplements you take, including doses
+- All medications, vitamins or other supplements you take, including doses.

-- Questions to ask your doctor
+- Questions to ask your health care provider.

 - What might this lump be?